What is Eczema?

 Eczema comes from the Greek term meaning “to boil over”.
 Thus, eczema is the term for a group of chronic skin conditions causing the skin to become inflamed or irritated.
 Eczema is also sometimes referred to as “atopic dermatitis” as the word “atopic” is Greek for hereditary allergy and “dermatitis” comes from the Greek work for “skin”.
 People with atopic eczema have an increased chance of developing other atopic conditions, such as asthma and hay fever.

-Eczema often affects infants and children although some adults do develop eczema as well.
+Eczema often affects infants and children, although some adults do develop eczema as well.
 At times, children who grow out of the disease often face it again in adulthood.
 Eczema ranges from mild (skin is dry, scaly, red and itchy) to more severe cases (weeping, crusting and bleeding).
-Eczema affects both genders although some people are predisposed to inheriting the disease if their parents have it as well.
+Eczema affects both genders, although some people are predisposed to inherit the disease if their parents have it as well.

 Causes of Eczema